hashicorp/vagrant/website/docs/source/v2/hyperv/index.html.md

 Hyper-V must be enabled prior to using the provider.
 Most Windows installations will not have Hyper-V enabled by default.
-To enable Hyper-V, go to "Programs and Features" and check the box next to "Hyper-V."
+To enable Hyper-V, go to "Programs and Features", click on "Turn Windows features on or off" and check the box next to "Hyper-V."

 <div class="alert alert-block alert-warn">
 <strong>Warning:</strong> Enabling Hyper-V will cause VirtualBox, VMware,